Memorial Day Remarks and Reflections

 Estes Valley Memorial Gardens

-First let me say thanks to Pat Newsom for inviting me to speak.
-She took a huge risk.
-I said Pat, I’d be happy to speak, but I have to give the same speech I gave five years ago because I don’t have time to write a new one.
+First let me say thanks to Bill Smith for inviting me to speak.
+I hesitated at first, because I thought about the time six years ago when Pat Newsom invited me to speak here.
+I said Pat, I’d be happy to speak, but I have to give the same speech I gave five years ago because I don’t have the time or energy to write a new one.
 She said TERRY, nobody will remember what you said five years ago.
-I laughed about that, but then when I got home I wondered if she meant I was unmemorable, or did she mean we’re all so old here in Estes that we can’t remember what we had for breakfast this morning.
+I laughed and laughed, but then when I got home I wondered if she meant I was unmemorable, or did she mean we’re all so old here in Estes that we can’t remember what we had for breakfast.
+Anyway, now it’s been eleven years since I first gave this speech, so some of you might have heard this twice already.

 My dad was a WWII vet, an Army forward observer.
 I remember growing up looking in his eyes and seeing something different from the other men in his life, including my uncles, his brothers, and I remember when I was about 10 or 11 years old, one of his buddies showed up in a surprise visit, someone who served with him in Italy with the 45th Infantry Division.
 I remember how they looked at each other, how they hugged, shook hands differently, talked seriously, how they laughed and laughed.
 And how they cried – I’d never seen my dad cry before.